 Always The Same Blue Sky makes a rather bold claim on its Steam page.
 In all caps it proclaims “THIS IS NOT YOUR TYPICAL VISUAL NOVEL.”
 However I am going to have to disagree with that assessment.
 Always the Same Blue Sky is not bad by any means and does have its good qualities, but it is ultimately way too short and underdeveloped to consider this one to be above average.

 The key issue with the relationship between out MC and Kira is that neither character has much of a personality.
-The main character is based around whatever dialogue options you select and even then the only notable personalities you can get from said choices are the generic shy person and generic upbeat excited person.
+The main character is based around whatever dialogue options you select, and even then, the only notable personalities you can get from said choices are generic shy person and generic upbeat excited person.
 Kira has almost no personality to think of other than being the designated love interest.
 The only thing that I find notable about Kira is that she looks pretty.

-As for whether this twist works to give this game worth playing, it would… if the game was free.
+As for whether this twist works to make this game worth playing, it would… if the game was free.

-In terms of the game’s production values, the art style is beautiful and the sights provided probably played more of a role in me liking this game than the writing and the sound effects are also well placed.
-The music is notably beautiful in the soft and elegant tunes it carries.
+In terms of the game’s production values, the art style is beautiful and the sights provided probably played more of a role in me liking this game than the writing The music is notably beautiful in the soft and elegant tunes it carries.
 In fact, the soundtrack itself can be purchased separately on the game’s Steam page and I can more certainly recommend that than I can the game itself.